 Where Can You Purchase AD&D Insurance?

-There are three ways to obtain AD&D insurance coverage:
+There are three ways to get AD&D insurance coverage in Canada:

 Via Employer or Group Plan

-You can buy individual AD&D policies as standalone coverage directly through major insurance companies like Sun Life, Canada Life, RBC Insurance, BMO, and more.
-Premiums are higher than group plans but may be more cost-effective for large amounts of coverage.
+You can buy individual AD&D policies as standalone coverage directly through major insurance companies like Sun Life, Canada Life, RBC Insurance, BMO Insurance, and more.
+Premiums are higher than group plans, but may be more cost-effective for large amounts of coverage.

 The AD&D Claims Process